Juan de Ribera: Expulsion of the Moriscos

 As archbishop, Ribera dealt with the issue of Valencia's large Morisco population, descendants of Muslims who converted to Christianity at threat of exile.
 The Moriscos had been kept separate from the main population by a variety of decrees that prohibited them from holding public office, entering the priesthood, or taking certain other positions; as a result, the Moriscos had maintained their own culture rather than assimilated.
 Some of them did, in fact, still practice forms of crypto-Islam.

 Ribera despised the Moriscos as heretics and traitors, a dislike he shared with much of Valencia's Christian populace.
 With the Duke of Lerma, Ribera helped convince Philip III to at least expel the Moriscos instead.
 Ribera helped sell the plan by noting that all the property of the Moriscos could be impounded to provide money for the treasury.
 In 1609, the expulsion of the Moriscos from Spain was decreed.
 Ribera's original proposal was in fact more extreme: he favored enslaving the entire Morisco population for work in galleys, mines, and abroad.
 Ribera said that Philip III could do so "without any scruples of conscience," but this proposal was rejected.
 If the Moriscos were to be expelled, Ribera favored enslaving and Christianizing at least the children of the Moriscos "for the good of their souls" and exiling the parents.
 This was also rejected, though children under 16 years of age who wished to remain in Spain were allowed, an offer very few took.

 Canonization

 Efforts to canonize Ribera, who himself had been active in attempting to canonize Ignatius of Loyola, began shortly after his death.
 Two concerns were raised about his possible sainthood: his failure to hold a provincial council as mandated by the Council of Trent, and his role in the expulsion of the Moriscos.
 His supporters played up Ribera's adherence to other parts of the Council of Trent, and tried to present the Moriscos as unconvertible ("[His conversion attempts] had no more effect on the Moriscos as if they had been stones").
 Still, efforts proceeded apace, with various admiring biographies (vidas) of Ribera being published.
-Ribera was beatified in 1796.
+Ribera was beatified on 18 September 1796.
+The cause for his canonization was officially opened on 25 November 1925, and the process of evaluating a miracle attributed to Ribera began on 26 August 1934.
 In 1960, his canonization was completed under the auspices of Pope John XXIII.